koyo-finance/balancer-v2-monorepo/README.md

 $ yarn test
 ```

-You can see a sample report of a test run [here](./audits/test-report.md).

-## Security

-Multiple independent reviews and audits were performed by [Certora](https://www.certora.com/), [OpenZeppelin](https://openzeppelin.com/) and [Trail of Bits](https://www.trailofbits.com/).
-The latest reports from these engagements are located in the [`audits`](./audits) directory.

-Bug bounties apply to most of the smart contracts hosted in this repository: head to [Balancer V2 Bug Bounties](https://docs.balancer.fi/core-concepts/security/bug-bounties) to learn more.

-All core smart contracts are immutable, and cannot be upgraded.
-See page 6 of the [Trail of Bits audit](https://github.com/balancer-labs/balancer-v2-monorepo/blob/master/audits/trail-of-bits/2021-04-05.pdf):

-> Upgradeability | Not Applicable.
-The system cannot be upgraded.

 ## Licensing

 Most of the Solidity source code is licensed under the GNU General Public License Version 3 (GPL v3): see [`LICENSE`](./LICENSE).